solventum-oss/farser/implementYourOwnLexer.md

 A list of `LexerToken` is produced by the lexer.

 The *value* in this token class is generally the same as the value of the `TokenType` enum.
-Only for `ATOM` tokens the value will be something different - the *value* will be whatever the value from the formula is.
+Only for `ATOM` tokens the value will be something different - the ATOM *value* will be whatever the value from the formula is.

 Depending on the `LexerTokenFactory` implementation, this token class can also contain other